How To Throw Puppy Parties – 11 Ideas For Socialising Puppies

 Volunteer at a Rescue

 Helping out at a rescue centre or becoming involved in a dog charity gives your pup the chance to socialise while you are helping other canines.
 To find a rescue centre near you click the link.

 There are hundreds of dog shows across the UK every year, along with the Crufts type competitions there are Fun Days, Charities, Fetes, all opportunities to meet like-minded dog lovers and different puppies.
 Also, the stalls are perfect for the shopaholic dog owner.

 Some dogs are more suited to this than others but the training can begin while they are still very young.
 Spending time with animals is incredibly beneficial both physically and mentally.
-More dogs than ever are being used in Schools, Hospitals and Residential Homes
+More pups than ever are being used in Schools, Hospitals and Residential Homes

 Fantastic fun and great for dogs of all sizes, there are local classes in most areas where you can meet other pups.
-Keeping active and socialising at the same time you could join a Flyball class or for example, if you have a Siberian husky consider joining a sledding group
+Keeping active and socialising at the same time you could join a Flyball class or for example, if you have a Siberian husky consider joining a sledding group.

 A properly socialised puppy is a pleasure getting it right from the outset will ensure a well-mannered, relaxed adult dog that you can take anywhere.